marcorossi-cb/Operationalize-a-Machine-Learning-Microservice-API/README.md

 - config.yml: CircleCI configuration file for running the tests
 - app.py: Python flask app that serves out predictions (inference) about housing prices through API calls
 - Dockerfile: Dockerfile for building the image
-- make_prediction.sh: Send a request to the Python flask app to get a prediction, for localhost
+- make_prediction.sh: Send a request to the Python flask app to get a prediction
-- make_prediction2.sh: Send a request to the Python flask app to get a prediction, for minikube kubernetes
 - Makefile: includes instructions on environment setup and lint tests
 - run_docker.sh: file to be able to get Docker running, locally
 - run_kubernetes.sh: file to run the app in kubernetes